*All experiences are non-refundable.

 It would be nice if you could show a more intricate piece being made during the class.

-That’s why we suggest you come to our big shows (Glass Pumpkin Fest, Holiday, Eggstravaganza…etc.), Coffee Nights, or Custom Mug Nights.
+If that is what you wish to see we suggest you come to our big shows (see below for dates) Campfire Nights, or the Happy Hour experience.
 We do all the fancy techniques and special tricks then, when the crowds are bigger and the bang is worth it!
-Our goal is to create an awesome class experience for you.
-If we’re blowing all the time, you might get bored (see above comment).
+Our goal is to create an awesome experience for you.

 I would like to see classes run concurrently over a period of time for those wanting to learn more about this art form.